lattejed/a-star-lua/README.md

 A clean, simple implementation of the A* pathfinding algorithm for Lua.

 This implementation has no dependencies and has a simple interface.
-It takes a table of nodes, a start and end point and a "valid neighbor" function which makes it easy to adapt the module's behavior.
+It takes a table of nodes, a start and end point and a "valid neighbor" function which makes it easy to adapt the module's behavior, especially in circumstances where valid paths would frequently change.

+The module automatically caches paths which saves CPU time for frequently accessed start and end nodes.
+Cached paths can be ignored by setting the appropriate parameter in the main function.
+Cached paths can be purged with the `clear_cached_paths ()` function.

 ## Usage example ##